 Additional sediment and bioassay/bioaccumulation testing was conducted on Apra Harbor sediments in the project area in 2007 as part of the Tier III Analysis Evaluation to support various construction and dredging projects that were proposed in the harbor.
-The locations of the sediment samples for the 2007 study are presented in Figure 4.1-32.
 The tiered approach is consistent with federal procedures to implement requirements in the CWA § 404(b)(1) Guideline for evaluation of potential contaminant-related impacts associated with the discharge of dredged material in fresh, estuarine, and saline (near-coastal) waters.
 The tiered approach involves four levels of testing, which are summarized below.